 The Eviction Process usually lasts between 4 to 5 weeks depending on several factors.
 Some of these factors include: (1) Whether the Tenant deposits the rent into the Court Registry (2) If the Tenant files the appropriate defenses in Court (3) The Landlord files the required paperwork in Court (4) If the Landlord has followed the proper Eviction Procedures stated in Florida Statute 83.56.

 When Can a Tenant Withhold Rent?

-83.60(1)(b) permits a Tenant to withhold rent if the Landlord has failed to comply with 83.51(1)(a) and 83.51(1)(b).
-83.51(1)(a) states in part that a Landlord must comply with the requirements of all applicable building, housing, and health codes.
-If there are no applicable codes, 83.51(1)(b), requires a Landlord to maintain the roofs, windows, doors, floors, steps, porches, exterior walls, foundations, and all other structural components in good repairs.
-If any of the violations are present, the Tenant can give their Landlord a 7 day notice as required by 83.60(1)(b) that they will be withholding rent.
-More than 7 days before the next rental period, notice must be given.
+A Tenant can withhold under certain circumstances.
+Florida Statute 83.60(1)(b) permits a Tenant to withhold rent if the Landlord has failed to comply with Florida Statute 83.51(1)(a) and 83.51(1)(b).
+Florida Statute 83.51(1)(a) states in part that a Landlord must comply with the requirements of all applicable building, housing, and health codes.
+If there are no applicable building, housing, or health codes, Florida Statute 83.51(1)(b), requires a Landlord to maintain the roofs, windows, doors, floors, steps, porches, exterior walls, foundations, and all other structural components in good repairs.
+If any of the aforementioned violations are present, the Tenant must give their Landlord a 7 day notice as required by Florida Statute 83.60(1)(b) that they will be withholding rent.
+The Landlord must receive the 7 day notice more than 7 days before the next rental period.

-How does a Landlord terminate a Month-to-Month Lease?
+How does a Landlord terminate a Month-to-month Tenancy?